Skip to content

 Typical Symptoms Include:

-- Thickened calluses, scaling, or fine cracks in the skin on the sole of the foot.
+• Thickened calluses, scaling, or fine skin cracks at the edges of the feet, sometimes with a feeling of tightness.

 For treatment, healthy adults can first try to tackle the fungus on their own: appropriate creams, gels, and sprays for fungal infections are available over the counter at pharmacies.
-They should be applied once or twice daily over the affected areas.
+They are applied once or twice daily over a large area around the affected areas.

-What patients should never do: stop the treatment prematurely.
-Even if symptoms improve, the treatment should continue for at least two weeks.1
+What patients should never do: simply stop the therapy.
+Even if the symptoms subside quickly, the therapy should continue for at least two weeks.1

 These Variants Exist

-Athlete’s foot is distinguished by which areas of the skin are affected and the pattern the symptoms follow.2
+Athlete’s foot is differentiated based on which skin areas are affected and the pattern of symptoms.2

 Athlete’s Foot Between the Toes (Interdigital Type)

 This is by far the most common variant.
-It mainly occurs in the spaces between the fourth and fifth toes because it is often moist and poorly ventilated there.
-The first signs are usually softened areas of skin.
+It mainly occurs in the spaces between the fourth and fifth toes, as it is most often moist and poorly ventilated there.
+The first signs are usually softened skin areas.
 As it progresses, redness, scaling, and painful cracks may develop.
 An unpleasant odor often accompanies it.

 Scaling Athlete’s Foot (Squamous-Hyperkeratotic Type/Moccasin Type)

-This form primarily affects the soles of the feet, often also the edges and heels.
+This form primarily affects the soles of the feet, often the edges and heels as well.
 It is characterized by dry, scaly skin with fine cracks.
-In advanced stages, the thickening can increase, especially on the heels, leading to deep and painful fissures.
-The pattern of infection often resembles a moccasin, which is why it is also referred to as the “moccasin form.”2
+The inflammatory reaction is usually only mildly pronounced.
+In advanced stages, the scaling can intensify, especially on the heels, leading to deep and painful fissures.
+The pattern of infection often resembles a moccasin, hence the term “moccasin form.”2

 Athlete’s Foot with Blisters (Vesicular-Dyshidrotic Type)

-This type is characterized by small blisters that appear mainly on the soles and edges of the feet.
-The blisters are often filled with fluid but do not burst on their own due to the thickening of the skin.
+This variant is characterized by small, itchy blisters that appear mainly on the soles and edges of the feet.
+The blisters are often filled with fluid but do not burst on their own due to the strong skin scaling.
 Instead, they dry out and form crusts.
 The associated feelings of tightness, itching, and signs of inflammation are often particularly pronounced.

 Causes and Risk Factors

-Whether at the swimming pool, in the sauna, or in a hotel room, walking barefoot in these places exposes your feet to an increased risk.
-Fungal spores thrive on warm, moist floors and need only a minimal entry point, such as a softened area of skin, a small injury, or cracks between the toes.
-If they enter the skin in this way, athlete’s foot can develop.
+Whether at the swimming pool, sauna, or hotel room–walking barefoot in these places exposes your feet to increased risk.
+Fungal spores thrive on warm, moist floors and need only a minimal entry point: a softened skin area, a small injury, or cracks between the toes.
+Once they enter the skin this way, athlete’s foot can develop.

-The most common pathogens are so-called dermatophytes, which are filamentous fungi that prefer to settle in the keratin substance of the skin.
-However, yeast or mold can also cause an infection.3 Particularly favorable conditions arise when feet are enclosed in non-breathable footwear for extended periods.
-Wearing synthetic socks or excessive sweating creates a consistently warm and moist environment, ideal for the spread of pathogens.
+The most common pathogens are so-called dermatophytes, which are filamentous fungi that prefer to settle in the horny substance of the skin.
+However, yeast or mold fungi can also cause an infection.3 Particularly favorable conditions arise when feet are enclosed in non-breathable footwear for extended periods.
+Wearing synthetic socks or excessive sweating creates a consistently warm, moist environment, ideal for the spread of pathogens.

 Other risk factors include a weakened immune system, such as from pre-existing conditions, certain medications, or high stress.
-Chronic diseases like diabetes mellitus also increase the risk, as they impair blood circulation in the feet and make the skin more susceptible to damage.
-Circulatory disorders in old age or inadequate foot care also promote the development of athlete’s foot.
+Chronic diseases like diabetes mellitus increase the risk because they impair blood circulation in the feet and make the skin more susceptible to damage.
+Circulatory disorders in old age or limited foot care also promote the development of athlete’s foot.

 Athlete’s foot can often be effectively treated with over-the-counter products from the pharmacy.
-However, medical consultation should be sought in cases of recurrent infections or severe symptoms such as painful cracks, weeping skin areas, or if blisters form.
+However, there are situations where medical advice is essential.
+This is especially true if symptoms do not improve within two to three weeks of treatment or worsen.
+Medical evaluation is also necessary for recurring infections or severe symptoms like painful cracks, oozing skin areas, or blistering.

 Tips for Prevention